intershop/helm-charts/INTERSHOP_CLA.md

 ## Contributions and copyright license

-You hereby grant to contribute your works and developments with respect to ISH PWA storefront project.
+You hereby grant to contribute your works and developments with respect to ISH Helm Charts project.
 You hereby grant, and agree to grant, to ISH non-exclusive, perpetual, irrevocable, worldwide, fully paid, royalty free, transferrable, copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, and distribute your Contributions and such derivative works, with the right to sublicense the forgoing rights to multiple tiers of sub-licensees.

 ## Morale rights